-• . , Student Learning Goals Student Learning Outcomes SLG 1: Students identify and solve global business problems.
-SLO 1: Students will be able to employ rational decision-making theories, models, and tools to solve management problems SLO 2: Students will be able to strategically leverage information systems to enhance and accelerate management decisions and outcomes, thereby creating and adding value.
+Student Learning Goals Student Learning Outcomes SLG 1: Graduates of the MSM program will be able to identify and solve global business problems.
+SLO 1: Students will be able to employ rational decision-making theories, models, and tools to solve management problems.
+SLO 2: Students will be able to strategically leverage information systems to enhance and accelerate management decisions and outcomes, thereby creating and adding value.
 SLO 3: Students will be able to employ the appropriate quantitative model to solve a variety of business problems.
 SLO 4: Students will be able to use the financial tools for analyzing a business and develop the financial decision-making skills to increase the value of the firm.
-SLO 5: Students will be able to analyze an organization's position within the supply chain relative to the value added (e.g., land, labor, capital, knowledge, innovations) to upstream and downstream interests.
-SLO 6: Students will be able to manage human capital effectively in accordance with theory and best practice at individual, group, and organizational levels.
-SLG 2: Students work effectively with diverse people.
-SLO 1: Students will be able to apply employment law concepts appropriately in management.

-SLO 2: Students will be able to assess ethical issues and stakeholder perspectives in the contexts of corporate social responsibility and global environments.
-SLO 3: Students will be able to evaluate sources of leader power, motivational methods and organizational effectiveness within current and future trends in management, sports administration, and leadership.
-SLG 3: Students communicate effectively in oral and written messages.
-SLO 1: Students will be able to compose clear, consistent, and effective forms of communication SLO 2: Students will be able to produce effective oral presentations SLG 4: Students will be able to synthesize business knowledge, practices, and theories.
+SLO 5: Students will be able to analyze the supply chain and articulate an organization's position relative to the value added (e.g., land, labor, capital, knowledge, innovations) to upstream and downstream interests.
+SLG 2: Graduates of the MSM program will be able to work effectively with diverse people.
+SLO 1: Students will be able to interpret employment law concepts appropriately and indicate how concepts should be applied in management of diverse human resources.
+SLO 2: Students will be able to articulate ethical issues and stakeholder perspectives in the contexts of corporate social responsibility and global environments.
+SLO 3: Students will be able to evaluate sources of leader power.
+Motivational methods and organizational effectiveness within current and future trends in management, sports administration and leadership.
+SLG 3: Graduates will be able to communicate effectively in oral and written messages.
+SLO 1: Students will be able to plan and articulate messages applying a communication strategy that is clear, concise, correct, coherent, and complete.
+SLO 2: Students will be able to understand the processes as well as dynamics that interpret human relations in management at the individual, group, and organizational levels.
+SLG 4: Graduates will be able to#synthesize business knowledge, practices, and theories.
 SLO 1: Students will be able to synthesize quantitative and qualitative analysis to draw effective conclusions and develop action plans.